Do I Have a Rat Infestation?

 There are some simple ways to identify whether you have a rat or a mouse problem.
 Rats have behaviors that mice don’t and leave some key clue differences behind.

-- What do rat droppings look like?
-These are much larger than mouse droppings and may be 1/2 to a 3/4 inches in length.
+These are much larger than mouse droppings and maybe 1/2 to a 3/4 inches in length.
 They will be brown or dark colored and elongated like a grain of rice.
 Unlike mice droppings, Norway rat feces ends may be rounded or blunt instead of pointed.
 Roof rats feces averages 1/2 inch and has pointed ends.

 Where do roof rats nest?